Shadow Stalker - Advent of a Hero

 The world came back.
 The cloaked figure seemed to be slumped, unmoving, on top of the truck cab.
-She felt her panties being pulled off her hips.
+She felt the tugging at her pants, more insistent now.

 She struggled against the arms holding her down.
 Wrenched free.
 Shoved one of them.
 He went backward, falling and skidding on the asphalt.
 She came to her feet, wrenching her pants up into place again.
 The one-eyed man grabbed her by the arms; she spun around, breaking his grip, then punched him.
 He went over backward, blood flying from his nose.
 The girl moved fast toward her, a slim blade in her hand.